Where Lakes, Trails, and Creative Energy Meet

 Peterborough & the Kawarthas is shaped by water.
 With over 150 lakes and rivers, the region offers endless opportunities for recreation, reflection, and lakeside living.
 From deep glacial lakes to scenic urban shorelines, each body of water brings its own rhythm and charm.

-Chemong Lake, northwest of Peterborough, is part of the Tri-Lake system alongside Buckhorn and Pigeon Lakes.
+Northwest of Peterborough, Chemong Lake is part of the Tri-Lake system alongside Buckhorn and Pigeon Lakes.
 Its shallow, warm waters make it ideal for family boating, fishing tournaments, and relaxed waterfront living.
 The lake is connected to Buckhorn Lake via Harrington Narrows and is especially popular for bass, walleye, and muskie fishing.
 Communities like Bridgenorth and Curve Lake First Nation enjoy direct access to its scenic shoreline.

 Little Lake sits at the heart of Peterborough, offering urban lake access with a strong community vibe.
 Surrounded by parks, trails, and the marina, it hosts events like the Festival of Lights and provides a hub for paddling, swimming, and waterfront gatherings.
 Fed by Jackson Creek and the Trent Canal, Little Lake connects to the Otonabee River and is regularly monitored for water quality—making it a safe and scenic spot for recreation year-round.